Video Review of Ammonite Model

 Wild Safari Dinosaurs Ammonite Model Reviewed

-The Wild Safari Dinosaurs Ammonite model and the rest of the Safari Ltd prehistoric animal model range can be seen here: Safari Ltd Prehistoric Animal Models
+The Wild Safari Dinosaurs ammonite model and the rest of the Safari Ltd prehistoric animal model range can be seen here: Safari Ltd. Wild Safari Dinos Models and Figures.